Rat Or Mouse; Which Is Worse In Pittsburgh?

 There are many ways you might stumble upon a mouse or a rat in your home.
 You might be in the basement doing laundry and see a furry critter run along a wall and disappear into a low hiding place.
 You might be in the attic, grabbing something out of storage and notice something move quickly through the shadows and slip into a gap between some stacked boxes.
 You could walk into your kitchen, turn on the light, and find one scurrying along a baseboard.
-When you see a rodent in your home, you might not immediately know if it is a mouse or a rat or what to do about rodents in your home.
 Today we're going to talk about how these two critters can be hard to tell apart, and why it is important to tell them apart.

 If you look at an adult mouse and an adult rat side-by-side, you're not going to have much trouble figuring out which is which.
 Mice have big ears.
 Rats have small ears.
 Mice have thin tails.
 Rats have thick tails.
 And mice are smaller than rats.
 The problem with identification usually happens when baby rats are seen.
 This is because baby rats look to be about the size of an adult mouse.
 But you can still tell a rat is a rat.

 - Rat snouts are rounded.
 Mice have cone-shaped noses.

 - Rats have a thick tail, even when they are young.
 It is quite a bit thicker than an adult mouse tail.

 There are four types of rodents that get into Pittsburgh homes.
 They are the house mouse, deer mouse, roof rat and Norway rat.
 They each have their own behavior patterns.